-Arsenal v Brighton & Hove Albion
+Brighton knock Arsenal out of EFL Cup

 Post update

 Attempt missed.
-Albert Sambi Lokonga (Arsenal) right footed shot from outside the box misses to the right following a corner.
+Reiss Nelson (Arsenal) right footed shot from the right side of the box is too high.
+Assisted by Oleksandr Zinchenko.

 Post update

-Attempt blocked.
-Albert Sambi Lokonga (Arsenal) right footed shot from outside the box is blocked.
-Assisted by Cédric Soares.
+Attempt saved.
+Gabriel Magalhães (Arsenal) header from the centre of the box is saved in the bottom left corner.
+Assisted by Cédric Soares with a cross.

 Post update